 Who doesn’t love a roast turkey?
 It’s an eye-popping main course and a huge draw for your diners.
-Afterwards, there’s the turkey sandwiches and casseroles.
+Afterwards, there’s the leftover turkey sandwiches and casseroles.
 Before you know it, you’ve sliced, picked and nibbled your way right down to the carcass.
 But wait, you’re not done yet — it’s time for homemade turkey stock!

 There is nothing like homemade stock — it’s richer and has more depth than those boxed varieties — and you know exactly what goes into it.
 Turkey carcass (duh), onions, celery and carrots plus some bay leaves, peppercorns and other spices.

 Cover the whole mix with water, add a tight fitting lid and simmer, simmer, simmer.

 Then strain.
 Strain the bones.
 Strain the veg and spices (pressing on the solids with the back of a wooden spoon to make sure you’re extracting all of the stock.

 And pour into containers.
 The stock can be frozen for later, or refrigerated if you’re planning a soup or stew later that week.
 The best part of homemade stock is the gelatinous, collagen nature of the finished product.
 When you take it from the fridge and give it a shake, it’s wobbles like jell-o.
 That’s the secret sauce.
 It lends a full, rich mouth feel to your soups and it’s something that can’t be duplicated with canned broth.
 I’m not knocking the convenience of that — and I always have a few cans on hand, but this is special — and if you’re the lucky holder of a carcass — don’t waste it!

 - 1 turkey bones I used a whole carcass, split into large pieces